Pakistan PM leads demonstration on Kashmir in bid to win over world opinion

 But despite the effort to put Kashmir on the global agenda, Pakistan is increasingly running out of options, foreign affairs analysts say.

-Khan has said the Pakistani military is ready to respond, but analysts say Pakistan will avoid a war it cannot afford at all costs as its economy slows.
+Khan has said the Pakistani military is ready to respond, but analysts say Pakistan will avoid at all costs a war it cannot afford as its economy slows.

 India remains dead set against any outside interference in the issue.
 In July, U.S. President Donald Trump told reporters Indian Prime Minister Narendra Modi had asked him to be a mediator on Kashmir.
 India denied it.

-Trump later said that the issue needed to be sorted out between the two countries and the U.N.
+Trump later said that the issue needed to be sorted out between the two countries.
+The U.N.
 Security Council did not issue a statement on the dispute, after China requested one.

 India has battled separatist militants in its part of Kashmir since the late 1980s, accusing Muslim Pakistan of supporting the insurgents.